 Eligible Provision 2 schools intending to elect CEP for the 2017-18 school year must be able to establish an eligible current ISP based on April 1, 2017 enrollment.
 Eligible Provision 2 schools may elect the CEP during base or non-base years, as long as a current eligible (April 1) ISP is available.

 An LEA/group of schools/individual school may elect to stop the CEP for the next year by notifying the NYSED Child Nutrition office no later than June 30 of the current school year.
 Although it is an option to end participation in CEP at any time during the school year, it is not recommended as adequate communication with families and collection of certifying eligibility data must occur prior to moving to standard counting and claiming procedures.

-Applications for the 2016-17 school year can be submitted at any time during the 2016-17 school year, but must be based on April 1, 2016 enrollment and 2015-16 DC data.
-Please submit your information as soon as possible if you plan to implement CEP at the beginning of the 2016-17 school year.
+Applications for the 2017-18 school year must be submitted by June 30, 2017 and must be based on April 1, 2017 enrollment and 2016-17 DC data.
 Only complete applications will be considered, therefore, ensure you have addressed all attachments prior to submission.